 On 24 September 1999, a new era in satellite remote sensing started with the successful launch of Space Imaging’s IKONOS satellite.
-IKONOS is the world's first high-resolution commercial satellite to offer 1-metre Earth imagery.
-Onboard sensors can point both along and across the satellite track, providing a revisit capability of 1-3 days.
+IKONOS was the world's first high-resolution commercial satellite to offer 1-metre Earth imagery.
+DigitalGlobe advises that the IKONOS mission will be ended sometime in 2015.

-The IKONOS Satellite was launched in 1999.
-IKONOS is owned and operated by DigitalGlobe and collects image data down to a pixel resolution of 0.82 m.
+The IKONOS Satellite was launched in 1999 and is due to be decommissioned in 2015, bringing an end to a 15 plus years of successful service.
+IKONOS is owned and operated by DigitalGlobe and collects image data down to a pixel resolution of 0.82m.

 Onboard sensors can point both along and across track, providing a revisit capability of 1-3 days depending on latitude.
 The satellite simultaneously captures 0.82 m panchromatic (black & white) and 3.28 m multispectral (colour) digital imagery.